timothygebhard/doi2bibtex/README.md

 <a href="https://github.com/timothygebhard/doi2bibtex/actions/workflows/tests.yaml"><img src="https://github.com/timothygebhard/doi2bibtex/actions/workflows/tests.yaml/badge.svg?branch=main" alt="Test status"></a>
 </p>

-**doi2bibtex** is a small Python package that can be used to resolve DOIs and arXiv identifiers into a BibTeX entry and format them according to a customizable set of rules (see below for a full list of features).
+**doi2bibtex** is a small Python package that can be used to resolve DOIs (and other identifiers) into a BibTeX entry and format them according to a customizable set of rules (see below for a full list of features).

 <p align="center">
-   Here’s a demo of how that looks in practice:<br>
    <img src="https://timothygebhard.de/files/d2b.gif" width="640" alt="A GIF showing how to use doi2bibtex in the command line">
 </p>